 - If you are not prompted to reboot,Reboot Panoramafrom the Device Operations section ().PanoramaSetupOperations

 - After Panorama reboots, verify that your Panorama plugin versions are supported on PAN-OS 10.2.You must verify that the plugin versions you downloaded before the upgrade to PAN-OS 10.2 successfully installed.
 For any plugin that did not automatically install, you must manually install the plugin on Panorama.
-See the Compatible Plugin Versions for PAN-OS 10.2 for the Panorama plugin version supported on PAN-OS 10.2.
+See the Compatibility Matrix for the Panorama plugin version supported on your target PAN-OS 10.2 version.

 - Log in to the Panorama web interface and review the General Information widget in theDashboardto verify the PAN-OS 10.2 compatible plugin versions successfully installed.You can also log in to the Panorama CLI and enter the commandshow plugins installedto view the list of currently installed plugins.

 - Selectand search for the plugin that did not install.PanoramaPlugins

 - Installthe plugin version supported on PAN-OS 10.2.

 - Repeat the steps above until all plugins installed on Panorama are running the version supported on PAN-OS 10.2.